 Remember what I told you before about the cleanliness?
 This pot is dishwasher safe and the nonstick cookware makes it even easier to remove anything from its surface so you don’t have to worry if your oatmeal is sticky and creamy or if you burnt a little something because everything will come right off.

 You feel that you need healthier meals without all the fats and oil?
-The chef’s healthy ceramic pot is what you’ve been looking for.
+The GreenLife ceramic pot is what you’ve been looking for.
 The ceramic coating gives a smooth surface to prepare your oatmeal or any other food.

-Not only the ceramic part is great but the core is made of durable aluminum to provide efficient even heating.
-Don’t get stuck with your basic breakfast, this pot is super versatile for making rice, sauces and yes delicious oatmeal.
+Not only the ceramic part is great but the core is made of durable, recycled aluminum to provide efficient even heating.
+Don’t get stuck with your basic breakfast, this pot is super versatile for making rice, sauces and, yes, delicious oatmeal.

-The lightweight feature plus the Bakelite handles make it easy to lift, handle and clean (and remember that the ceramic coat makes it even easier to this).
-Highly recommended pot by a lot of users and even if you don’t like it they do this 30-day money back guarantee.
-So win-win situation!
+The lightweight feature plus the soft grip handles make it easy to lift, handle and clean (and remember that the ceramic coat makes it even easier to this).
+Highly recommended pot by a lot of users, and the pot itself is free from PFAS, PFOA, lead, and cadmium!

 This is a premium stainless steel pot.
 The other 2 options didn’t have this feature so if this sounds like the one you were looking for, keep reading.